Hekuran Isai: Life

 On January 15, 1982 Isai was appointed Minister of the Interior in the government of Prime Minister Adil Çarçani, succeeding another purged figure, Feçor Shehu.
 As interior minister, he was also head of the secret service Sigurimi and held these two positions until February 2, 1989.
 Between February 1987 and February 1989 he was also Deputy Chairman of the Council of Ministers.

 Between February 1989 and July 1990, he was a member of the Secretariat of the Central Committee.
 He then took over again on July 9, 1990 until February 22, 1991 as Deputy Prime Minister and Minister of Interior.
 Most recently, he stated that he opposed the command of the First Secretary of the PPSh (Ramiz Alia) who had ordered shooting at protesters in Tirana during the collapse of communism in February 1991.
 This claim was however rejected by Alia as untrue.

 After the dissolution of the PPSh and the establishment of the Socialist Party of Albania (Alb: Partia Socialiste e Shqipërisë) in June 1991, Isai finally retired from the Politburo.

 In 1994, a special court was formed in Tirana against him and former officials Ramiz Alia, Simon Stefani, and Adil Çarçani.
 They were indicted for "abuse of authority and violation of civil rights".
-In July 1994 the following sentences were issued: Alia, nine years' imprisonment; Stefani, eight years; Isai, five years; and Çarcani, five years.
+In July 1994 the following sentences were issued: Alia, nine years of imprisonment; Stefani, eight years; Isai, five years; and Çarcani, five years.
 A similar trial was brought in 1996 for a list of 36 former officials.
 Isai's name appeared again.

-All were released soon after the turmoils of 1997.
+All were released soon after the civil unrest in Albania during 1997.